Israeli Naval Academy: Advanced phase

-During this stage the cadets undergo a two-star level diving course.
+At this point in the process, all cadets take a two-star diving course.

 During this phase, the Epaulettes are dark blue with two white stripes.

 Academic phase

-This stage lasts about nine months and consists of academic studies at Haifa University for a B.A in political science, combined with lessons about naval and military strategy.
+This stage lasts about eight months and consists of a customized academic course at the University of Haifa for a B.A. in one of three subjects: political science, information systems, or business administration, combined with lessons about naval and military strategy.
+Their naval officer training continues in parallel to academic studies.

-In the past, the cadets used to go through an undergraduate multidisciplinary curriculum which included: political science, economics, business administration, as well as maritime subjects and naval history, but beginning from class 130(2013), it was upgraded to a unique political science degree.
+In the past, the cadets used to go through an undergraduate multidisciplinary curriculum which included: political science, economics, business administration, as well as maritime subjects and naval history, but beginning from class 130 (2013), it was upgraded to a unique political science degree.
+In 2024 information systems and business administration were added as options.

 During this phase, the Epaulettes are dark blue with a golden anchor pin.